khbsd/monk-springtime/README.md

  - You feel the air between you and your target undulating in time with their heartbeat.
 As an action, you may spend a Ki Point to force this creature to make a Wisdom Saving Throw or be Charmed for 5 turns.

 ### Hands of Healing
- - When you touch a creature, you can restore a Martial Arts Die roll plus your Wisdom Modifier of hit points.
+ - When you touch a creature, you can restore hit points equal to your Martial Arts Die plus your Wisdom Modifier.

 ## Level 9